 With that said there are a few things you come to realise about life with girls that, like it or not, are a reality.
 So here’s a hopefully hilarious account of things moms of girls will understand!

 So, moms of girls, let me know if you recognise any of these things moms of girls will understand:

 - The drip-tray in your kitchen is always filled with pink plastic-wear.
 Always!
 Pink cups, pink plates, pink drinking bottles.
 Pink, Pink, Pink.

-- Despite you professing during pregnancy that you would never dress them in pink, whenever there is a ‘come in any one colour’ dress up day at school they’ll be wearing pink, maybe with a dash of purple … just to ‘shake things up’, but always pink!
+- Despite you professing during pregnancy that you would never dress them in pink, whenever there is a ‘come in any one colour’ dress-up day at school they’ll be wearing pink, maybe with a dash of purple … just to ‘shake things up’, but always pink!

-- You know all the My Little Pony characters by name and mane colour and refer to them in conversation with your children as if they are real live friends!
+- You know all the My Little Pony characters by name and mane colour and refer to them in conversation with your children as if they are real life friends!
 “Where is Princess Celestia?” or “Pinkie-Pie is not coming with to school!”

 - You love Moana because she isn’t Frozen!

-- Daddy is number one, until he eventually decides to discipline them and then their hearts are broken forever and you might hate him a little bit too.
+- Daddy is number one until he eventually decides to discipline them and then their hearts are broken forever and you might hate him a little bit too.
 Kidding my love!

 - Mommy’s make-up is never safe.
 Ever!
 No matter where you might put it or try to hide it, they’ll find it.
 Don’t even bother buying the nice stuff.